Thursday, 15 January 2026

 I complete my work and lean back in my chair satisfied, extending my limbs, stretching and staring up at the ceiling tiles and strip lights.
 I decide to take the rest of the day off.
 The rubber thimble on my desk is packed full of paper-clips ready for launch.
 This is where I come into my own, without my morale-generator this place would shrivel up and cough its last.
 I open my drawer and size up a selection of elastic bands.
 Factors such as projectile weight, distance travelled, moving or stationary target and the victim's disposition all must be considered during the selection process.
 To help with this I have developed my own custom grading system using numbers and letters to denote elasticity, gauge and band temperament.
 My target is buried in their work and is unaware of the launch preparations.
 I select a 2F-D, coaxing it free from its tangled brethren, a matted clot of Tippex and a mass of pencil sharpenings.
 I notice a mouldy sandwich crust at the back of my drawer and write 'tidy drawer' on a post it note, before resuming my task.

-Baldy sits two desks away.
-He's a worrier and a moaner, always droning on about how when you've got kids you can't afford to go out any more.
+Baldy sits two desks away, drumming his fingers on his desk between complaints.
 He claims he was in a band once, and that they were doing really well, but then comes the 'but'.
 I jam one end of the elastic band in the desk drawer and loop the other around a marker pen.
 I position the payload and am surprised at how heavy it is.
 I drawback carefully taking aim.
 There is no gentle arc at such close range, it rockets almost straight at the unaware Baldy.
-The thimble collides with the the upper part of his left ear.
+The thimble collides with the upper part of his left ear.
 I scream 'Fucking jackpot' leaping from my chair in delight.
 Baldy squeals, cradling his injured ear with his hand.
 'What the fuck, I'm bleeding!' he says looking at the bloody imprint of his ear on his hand.
 'Oh come on Baldy, fucking cheer up, for fuck's sake'.
-We are interrupted by the Fat-Controller coming over to check on the source of disruption
+We are interrupted by the Fat-Controller coming over to check on the source of disruption.

 She continues on about written warnings, letters and final chances.
 I notice a sign on the side of the filing cabinet: 'There's no 'I' in team'.
 But there's no 'U' either, I think.